Resupply of German submarines in Spain, 1940–1944

-Between 1940 and 1944 there were some 25 cases of German submarines secretly resupplied in Spanish ports.
-The practice was pre-agreed between both governments in 1939, but faced with British protests related to breach of neutrality commitments, Spain started to withdraw from the scheme since late 1943.
+Between 1940 and 1944 there were some 25 cases of the resupply of German submarines in Spain.
+The practice was pre-agreed between both governments in 1939, but faced with British protests related to breach of neutrality commitments, Spain started to withdraw from the scheme since late 1942.

 Background

 The German supply system intended to serve the navy overseas, named Etappendienst, was set up in 1911.
 Its key section, designed to supply warships active in the Atlantic, was based in Spain, and operated especially in 1914–1915.
-Dissolved after the war, Etappendienst was re-established in the mid-1930s; initially part of the Abwehr, in mid-1938 it was moved to the Foreign Section of OKW.
+Dissolved after the First World War, Etappendienst was re-established in the mid-1930s; initially part of the Abwehr, in mid-1938 it was moved to the Foreign Section of OKW.
 Though technically one of 4 global Etappendienst centres, Spain became the focus of the plan; in 1934-1935 by means of various front companies the Germans constructed a network supposed to ensure supplies of fuel, sourced mostly in Latin American countries.
 Following disruption caused by the Spanish Civil War, the works were resumed in 1938.
 They were paired with official diplomatic efforts directed at the Franco government, and included plans of German investment and co-ownership of the CEPSA refinery in the Canary Islands.
 The Spanish Nationalist government remained cautious and in early 1939 OKW issued a directive which envisioned nothing more than “benevolent neutrality” of Spain should a major European conflict begin.
 This marked German reversal to the concept of supplies through cover organizations, though operated with consent of the Spanish administration.